Foods that may cause erectile dysfunction

 Erectile dysfunction results from the narrowing of the blood vessels leading to the penis and is most commonly linked with high blood pressure, high cholesterol, diabetes, hormonal issues and injury or surgery.

 Certain dietary choices can certainly increase the risk of men getting erectile dysfunction.
 As erectile dysfunction is a blood flow related problem, your blood vessels need to be in good health, therefore by eating healthy foods, it reduces your risk of common vascular problems caused by high cholesterol, high blood sugar, high triglyceride levels and obesity.

 Excessive alcohol consumption can also increase a man’s risk of getting erectile dysfunction and can make it worse.
 If you drink regularly and you’re experiencing erectile dysfunction, you should try and reduce your intake or give it up to see if this helps.

-Healthy lifestyle habits such as those recommended to prevent heart disease are useful in order to prevent erectile dysfunction.
-Eating the recommended amount of fruit, vegetables and whole grain products are all foods that can provide a reduced risk of erectile dysfunction.
+Healthy lifestyle habits such as those recommended to prevent heart disease may help prevent erectile dysfunction.
+Eating the recommended amount of fruit, vegetables and whole grain products are all foods that can help reduce the risk of erectile dysfunction.
 Example of whole grain products include:

 After changing your diet, how long does it take to see a change?